 Most denominations and some independent churches sponsor their own retirement plans.
 Most of these are 403(b) plans, though some are now starting to use 401(k)s.
 (You can read about the difference here.)
 Both kinds of plans are tax-advantaged, which is a big help when saving for retirement.

-These plans are great because they allow you to set aside up to $19,000 (more if you’re over 50) before paying taxes on it.
+These plans are great because they allow you to set aside up to $23,000 (more if you’re over 50) before paying taxes on it (and you never have to pay Social Security and Medicare taxes on contributions!).
 That means you have more money to invest and start earning compound interest.
-Some even offer Roth options, where you invest after paying taxes but don’t have to pay taxes on the gains.
+Some even offer Roth options, where you invest after paying taxes but don’t have to pay taxes on the gains (this isn’t recommended if you’ll use the funds for housing because…).

 One of the best things about saving for retirement in your church’s 403(b) is that it qualifies for the housing allowance in retirement.
+(There is debate over whether a 401(k) qualifies for the housing allowance in retirement.)
 That means withdrawals from your 403(b) can be tax-free in retirement if you use them for qualified housing expenses.
 You can read all about that here.

 Traditional Or Roth IRA

-You can’t put quite as much into an IRA, only $6,000 for 2019 (or $7,000 if you’re over age 50).
+You can’t put quite as much into an IRA, only $7,000 for 2024 (or $8,000 if you’re over age 50).
 However, they do hold some advantages over the workplace retirement plans.
 They offer more flexibility in investment options and you have more control over the account.
-Because of this, it might be a good idea to split your retirement savings between an IRA and a workplace retirement plan if you have access to one.
-That way you can take advantage of the benefits of each.
+However, if you plan on claiming a housing allowance in retirement, the 403(b) is often a better option even if the fees are higher.

 Taxable Brokerage Account